2i2c-org/team-compass/organization/role/steering-council.md

+(role:steering-council)=
 (steerco:proposal-process)=
 # The steering council

 The steering council is the ultimate authority of 2i2c.
-It holds our {role}`Executive Director` accountable, and provides major strategic guidance and oversight.
+It holds our [Executive Director](#role:executive-director) accountable, and provides major strategic guidance and oversight.

 ## Membership